 A Will (even a 3-Generation Testamentary Trust Will) and anything that forms part of an estate can be contested.
 But, a Divorce Protection Trust in the Will may stop this.

 In contrast, a family trust is a separate entity.
-The assets within the trust are protected from family members and children that could otherwise challenge a Will.
+The assets within the trust are protected from family members and children who could otherwise challenge a Will.
 However, because of ‘notional’ estates in NSW, it is harder, but not impossible to protect the family trust assets in NSW after the death of the Appointor.
 In that situation put a Considered Person Clause in your Will.

 Unlike a superannuation fund, holding assets within a trust does not necessarily lock them away for years.
 If you are young and need flexibility then a family trust is often used to hold assets outside of superannuation.
 Often your accountant and adviser interchange the family trust and super as part of the overall wealth creation strategy.
 Depending on your age, they maximise the super contribution levels first and then use surplus funds for the trust.
 If a client is not maximising super contributions, often they shift assets from the trust into super.